simongeek/PandasDA/README.md

 * draw conclusions etc

 Why Pandas and Seaborn?
-You can easily pass Pandas Data Frame to Seaborn and plot data from interesting columns or rows.
++ You can easily pass Pandas Data Frame to Seaborn
++ Plot data from interesting columns or rows

 Sample plots: